cefet-rj-dal/harbinger/examples/anomalies/hanr_ml_elm.md

-# Overview
+ELM regression anomaly detection: Model-deviation detection using ML regression: an ELM forecaster predicts the next value from a sliding window; large prediction errors are flagged as anomalies.
+Implemented via DALToolbox regressors and thresholded with `harutils()`.

-This Rmd demonstrates anomaly detection using an Extreme Learning Machine regressor (`hanr_ml + ts_elm`).
+Objectives: This Rmd demonstrates anomaly detection using an Extreme Learning Machine regressor (`hanr_ml + ts_elm`).
 The model predicts the next value and flags anomalies when residuals exceed a learned threshold.
 Steps: load packages/data, visualize, define and fit the model, detect, evaluate, and plot results and residuals.

 ``` r